bibhas2/cloud-run-demo/README.md

 docker images
 ```

-Log into Google Cloud.
-Here we always use ``us-central1`` region for the rest of the tutorial.
+Log into Google Cloud by running ``gcloud init``.
+Choose ``us-central1`` as the region and the default project.
+In this tutorial, we will assume the project ID to be ``strategic-team-458516-f8``.

 ```
 gcloud init
 ```

-Choose the default project.
-In this tutorial, we will assume the project ID to be ``strategic-team-458516-f8``.
+Setup gcloud as the authentication provider for Docker.

 ```
 gcloud auth configure-docker \